adongil/DocplannerTask/README.md

    - Tests that endpoints return 401 Unauthorized when requests lack valid credentials.

 ### **2. BDD Tests (Behavior-Driven Development)**
-To configure BDD tests, we would use TestContainers and Specflow
+To configure BDD tests, we would use TestContainers and Specflow.
 - The goal is to have an end-to-end (E2E) test with the application running alongside all its dependencies, but with stubbed responses for external services.
-- BDD tests will capture business language to describe the expected behavior of each test, ensuring that functionality aligns with real-world use cases.
+- BDD tests provide a business-readable format to describe expected API behaviors, ensuring alignment between technical implementation and business requirements.

 ### **3. Middleware for exceptions handling**
-- A middleware could be implemented for global exception handling, providing a centralized mechanism for managing errors consistently across the application.
+- Implementing an exception handling middleware would further centralize error responses, ensuring consistency across all API layers and reducing the need for repetitive error-handling logic.